-1. Each community and Clay County will decide land use issues within a mutually acceptable area as enforced by a joint jurisdictional zoning ordinance.
-Currently, only Vermillion exercises joint jurisdictional zoning with Clay County.
+1. In Clay County annexation is the preferred method of extending a City’s land-use restrictions beyond its existing corporate limits.
+At the same time, the County can help communities to achieve their development goals.

 2. When beneficial to Clay County, allow annexation.

-Discourage leapfrog development on land which cannot be economically provided with public services and facilities.

 Maintain an adequate supply of development land within the urban service area at all times.

-Require that new development be compatible with existing adjacent development.
+Encourage that new development be compatible with existing adjacent development.
+If commercial or industrial uses develop near residential, soften the transition through zoning policies designed to create additional buffers.

 Avoid driveway entrances on arterial streets and wherever possible, on collector streets.

-Reduce visual clutter and safety hazards by encouraging aesthetic standards and design requirements to maintain and improve the County’s visual appeal and image (including but not limited to towers and signage).
+Reduce visual clutter and safety hazards by encouraging aesthetic standards and design requirements to maintain and improve the County’s visual appeal and image (including but Huron, South Dakota 57350not limited to towers and signage).

+Pierre, South Dakota 57501